All Products

 ods_user_info_d_starrocks

-This node is used to synchronize the basic user information stored in MySQL to the StarRocks table ods_user_info_d_starrocks.
+Synchronizes user information data from MySQL to the StarRocks table ods_user_info_d_starrocks.

 imageBatch synchronization node